pohly/syncevolution/README.rst

   are for a specific datastore).

   Sync properties are set for sync configs, independently of a particular datastore.
-Properties that cannot be set without naming a datastore are datastore properties.
-This includes the intersection of properties that belong both to a datastore and a sync config.
+Properties that cannot be set without specifying they datastore that they apply to are datastore properties.
+This includes properties that belong both to a datastore and a sync config.

   The property names were chosen so that they are unique, i.e., no sync property has the same name as a datastore property.
 For historic